jakepruitt/jakepruitt.github.io/_posts/2014-11-10-multilingual.md

 ## C/C++ - *Latin*

 One level above assembly language is C and C++.
 You can think of C++ as "C with bonus features and behind the scenes content".
 They both operate very close to the machine level, and most heavy-duty software applications, including the inner workings of Node.js, the Chrome browser, operating systems, and high-powered PC video games are written in C or C++.
-All languages later in this article are evntually turned into C by some sort of compiler or virtual machine.
+All languages later in this article are eventually turned into C by some sort of compiler or virtual machine.

 There are programmers out there who believe [you aren't a real programmer unless you know C pointers](http://www.joelonsoftware.com/articles/ThePerilsofJavaSchools.html).
 I personally find this approach very damaging to the community; you should never let someone tell you that you [aren't a "real" programmer](https://medium.com/@cecilycarver/things-i-wish-someone-had-told-me-when-i-was-learning-how-to-code-565fc9dcb329).